Rank | Picture | Name | Rating | Shop |

 No Permits Needed

-Unlike a large building, smaller greenhouses do not require building permits.
-Hassle free and as simple as bring it home and put it up, small greenhouses have become my new preference.
+Unlike a large buildings, smaller greenhouses do not require building permits.
+Hassle-free and as simple as bringing it home and putting it up, small greenhouses have become my new preference.

 No Wasted Produce